-JavaScript seems to be in its prime these days, and is often looked at as a critical component for today's web applications.
-If Google has its way, JavaScript may be left behind, with Google's new Dart programming language taking its place.
+JavaScript seems to be in its prime these days, and is often looked at

 JavaScript is a critical component for modern Web applications.
 It's one of the most popular programming languages and is widely used for tasks like validating input in Web apps or creating animated visual effects, as well as for more complicated application logic.